-In this pre-recorded Overcoming Obstacles webinar, set to be released Oct.
-28, experts from Blue Cross Blue Shield of Michigan and IHA, a member of Trinity Health, share their experience working together to launch and maintain a successful BHI program.
+In this pre-recorded Overcoming Obstacles BHI webinar, released on Oct.
+28, 2021, experts from Blue Cross Blue Shield of Michigan and IHA, a member of Trinity Health, share their experience working together to launch and maintain a successful BHI program.
 Hear about the key operational factors that make a payer-partner relationship advantageous for both parties and how they could be potentially duplicated in other markets across the country.

 William Beecroft, MD, DLFAPA